Masterfile-co/ReactInterview/README.md

   Check this [link](https://github.com/SpaceXLand/api/blob/master/src/utils/filters/sort.ts) as your reference on what `sort` query values are accepted by the api.

-7. Add functionality to arange the sorting by the ff order:
+7. Add functionality to arange the sorting by the follow orders:

 - ascending
 - descending